-The Canadian Alliance for Sex Work Law Reform is made up of 24 member groups, from 15 cities across Canada.
+The Canadian Alliance for Sex Work Law Reform member groups are sex worker led and allied organizations from across Canada.

 Action Santé Travesti(e)s et Transsexuel(le)s du Québec (ASTT(e)Q)